 This is one of the reasons why manufacturers such as Suzuki have placed huge emphasis on making their standard fuel cars as efficient as possible.
 For the foreseeable future, the answer to reducing your carbon footprint is opting for a low-consumption petrol engined vehicle.

 These days, consumption and emissions play a deciding factor in vehicle reviews and awards.
-Suzuki has a reputation for creating efficient, fuel frugal cars and partly because of this consumer focused design feature - fuel efficiency - has recently raked in a host of accolades, including the Cars.co.za best Compact Family Car (Suzuki Vitara) and best Budget Car (Suzuki Celerio).
-Suzuki also walked away with the overall Brand of the Year award, which is a definite nod to the company’s dedication to delivering excellent vehicles, high specification, and impressively low consumption and emissions figures.
+Suzuki has a reputation for creating efficient, fuel frugal cars and partly because of this consumer focused design feature - fuel efficiency - has recently raked in a host of accolades, including the Cars.co.za best Compact Family Car (Suzuki Vitara) and best Budget Car (Suzuki Ignis).
+Suzuki also walked away with the overall Brand of the Year Award, which is a definite nod to the company’s dedication to delivering excellent vehicles, high specification, and impressively low consumption and emissions figures.

 Suzuki’s entire range is built with fuel-saving measures in mind.
 All aspects from vehicle size, weight, engine capacity and design (aerodynamics) are rigorously tested to ensure customers get exactly what they need depending on their choice of Suzuki, with the lowest possible l/km and g/km figures.